xaya/xid/doc/auth.md

-The authentication protocol described here is implemented directly in Xid, which exposes [RPC methods](rpc.md) for verifying credentials and constructing them for keys the user owns.
+The authentication protocol described here is implemented directly in Xid, which exposes [RPC methods](rpc.md) for verifying credentials and helpers for constructing them for user signatures.
 This makes it very easy to support Xid authentication in third-party projects.
-But if necessary, external applications can of course also implement the authentication protocol on their own (e.g. if private keys are managed outside of a Xaya Core wallet).

 ## Overview